 Joel was a dedicated member of the Thing In The Spring and the Glass Museum, as well as the Peterborough Folk Music Society, and the Monadnock Summer Lyceum.
 Joel was also a dedicated school board member.
 He was a voracious reader, politically impassioned, inventive cook, avid Red Sox fan, bird-watcher, archer, supporter of the arts, and loved his wife and children dearly.

 Joel is survived by his wife Diane Raum-Green, of Peterborough, his two children Zachary and Emily Green of Boston and Peterborough; his brother Charles M. Green; nieces Rachael, Kim, Lisa; nephews Josh, Geoff, Keith and his great nephews Noah and Jack.

 Services will be held for the public on Saturday, September 28 at 1:30PM at the Unitarian Universalist Church on Main Street in Peterborough.
 Additional parking will be offered at the People’s United Bank on Main Street and the municipal parking lot on Summer St.

 Memorial contributions may be made to a non-profit of your choosing in Joel’s honor.
 Donations to the family may be made at the following link:

-To send flowers to Joel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joel Burton Green, please visit our floral store.